lastralab/HomeShh/README.md

 **Objectives**

--	Provide the user an alternative way to be notified by important alarms.
 -	Provide a reliable and effective alternative alarm system (not connected to the network).
 -	Create a design that will serve as a platform that can be modified for diverse users with different needs.
 -	Create an economical design with minimal financial cost.